V-Play-Games/2048-Shell/README.md

 These multipliers can appear randomly on the board anytime.

 - **Hard Difficulty**: Only 1 multiplier per at a time, and it goes away after the current turn.
-- **Expert Difficulty**: More than 1 multipliers can be on the board at the same time, and they stay until they are used.
+- **Expert Difficulty**: More than 1 multiplier can be on the board at the same time, and they stay until they are used.

 Note: Multipliers don't change their position on the board, they just modify the tile going through them.